 Dr. Vincent Carlesi is a board-certified anesthesiologist with sub-specialty board certification in pain management.
 He is currently on the staff of Stamford Hospital in Stamford, CT.
 He specializes in interventional treatment for chronic pain.
-As a leader in this field, Dr. Carlesi has had extensive training in pain management techniques including epidural steroid injections, facet injections and joint injection.
-In addition, Dr. Carlesi specializes in innovative procedures such as vertebroplasty, discography, intradiscal decompression, IDET, platelet rich plasma (PRP) treatments, and amniotic stem cell treatments, as well as implantable devices such as spinal cord stimulators and intrathecal pumps.
+As a leader in this field, Dr. Carlesi has had extensive training in pain management techniques including epidural steroid injections, facet injections, and joint injections.
+In addition, Dr. Carlesi specializes in innovative procedures such as vertebroplasty, discography, intradiscal decompression, IDET, platelet-rich plasma (PRP) treatments, and amniotic stem cell treatments, as well as implantable devices such as spinal cord stimulators and intrathecal pumps.
 Dr. Carlesi is also a certified prescriber for medical marijuana in both Connecticut and New York.

 Dr. Carlesi graduated from Ross University School of Medicine and completed a residency in internal medicine at Stamford Hospital.
 To further his training, Dr. Carlesi completed a residency in anesthesia at Albany Medical Center and New York Medical College where he was Chief Resident.

 After his training, Dr. Carlesi directed a primary care facility at St. Luke’s Hospital, as a primary care physician for the indigent.
 His positive experience treating pain patients inspired him to do a fellowship in pain management.
 He then completed fellowship training in pain management at Albany Medical Center and at St. Vincent’s Medical Center in New York.